 The Planer 1 Plus was released onto the market just two years ago and is the sibling of the Planer 1.
-With a new built-in stage, it can be connected to almost any audio system through the built-in preamp.
+A new built-in stage can be connected to almost any audio system through the built-in preamp.

 It comes with a Rega Carbon moving magnet, a 24v AC motor, and an aluminum pulley to ensure low noise and better speed stability.
 It also comes in two colors – gloss black or gloss white.

 Pro-Ject Debut RecordMaster

 Pro-Ject Audiosystems is an Austrian manufacturer of high-quality audiophile equipment.
 It was founded in the 1990s during the golden age of the Compact Disc to offer vinyl fans the best analog experience at reasonable prices.